W04 Learning Activity: Lazyloading Images

 Activity Instructions

 Build a small webpage with multiple images stacked vertically on a single page.
-When testing the page in a browser, the images will load only when they come into view as teh user scrolls.
-This effect is subtle, so carefully scroll and view the network tab loading information in Devtools to observe the behavior.
+When testing the page in a browser, the images will load only when they come into view as the user scrolls.
+This effect is subtle, so carefully scroll and view the network tab in Devtools to observe the loading behavior.

 - In VS Code, go to your course wdd131 repository and create a new HTML page named "lazyload.html" in a "week04" sub folder of wdd131.

-- Support this new page with an external CSS and an external JavaScript file that are each stored in their appropriately named sub-folders within the folder.
+- Create an external CSS file and an external JavaScript file for this page, storing them in appropriately named sub-folders within the week04 folder.